strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 ## Setting Up Your Mendix Environment
 Duration: 10

 Mendix has a descriptive quickstart about [Building a Responsive Web App](https://docs.mendix.com/quickstarts/responsive-web-app/).
-If you have time, we recommend going through the quickstart or you can keep the quickstart open on the side to search for any unfamiliar terms that might come up in the instructions below.
+We recommend going through the Mendix quickstart or to keep the quickstart open on the side to search for any unfamiliar terms that might come up in the instructions below.

 1. Install a version of Mendix Studio Pro 9.24.2 or higher [here](https://marketplace.mendix.com/link/studiopro).
 Please note that you will need a [Mendix account](https://signup.mendix.com/) to use Mendix.
 2. Open it and create a new app.
-You can choose "Blank Web App" as the starting point.
+Choose "Blank Web App" as the starting point.
 3. Download the latest Snowflake REST SQL Connector into your application from the Mendix Marketplace.

 ![Mendix Marketplace](assets/mendix_marketplace.png)

-When the download is completed, some errors will be found because dependency modules of the Snowflake REST SQL Connector also need to be downloaded into the application.
+When the download is completed, some errors will occur because dependency modules of the Snowflake REST SQL Connector also need to be downloaded into the application.
 All these downloads will be done inside Mendix Studio Pro and do not require any external installation.

 4. Download the latest [GenAI Commons](https://marketplace.mendix.com/link/component/227933), [Encryption](https://marketplace.mendix.com/link/component/1011) and [Community Commons](https://marketplace.mendix.com/link/component/170) modules into your application from the Mendix Marketplace.
 To be able to use the functionalities of the Encryption module, the **EncryptionKey** and **EncryptionPrefix** constants must be set, for more detailed information please take a look [here](https://docs.mendix.com/appstore/modules/encryption/#configuration).